-Turkish reaction regarding Khashoggi case can be interpreted as “positive step” but the Turkish regimes do not give any trust when at least 140 journalist still are in Turkish prisons.
+Turkish reaction regarding Khashoggi case can be interpreted as “positive step” but the Turkish regimes do not give any trust when Turkey is named as ``The World`s Biggest Prison For Journalists`` in 2018.
 In 1990s, over 20 Kurdish journalists have been killed by the paramilitary gangs but the world was just silent.

 There are different way and methods use it to silence journalists, especially the investigating journalism.
 Its not just killing the journalists physically but putting them in jails and criminalisation are one of the most use it methods.

 The independent and investigative journalists are also not safer in Europe.
 They are also killed, silenced and criminalised.
 The journalists who are targeted often investigating journalists against corruption, mafia and state crimes.
 In the last two years, all the journalists who have been killed in Europe were investigating criminal activities, misusing of EU funds /projects and involvement of politicians and governments money laundering.
 Worst is for female journalist and investigators.
 They are even threatened for sexual violence and rapes.

 There are many journalists who are criminalised and provoked by the long arms of the criminal elements in the state systems which are stopping journalists to do their work.
 Foreign states and mafia involvements in money-laundering in Europe is not a new case, its including Iran and other brutal regimes in Middle East, Balkans and Caucasus.
 This is the main painful source which EU should put the finger and investigate the killings of journalists with a special committee.